What is the IB Spanish exam?

 Here is an example of the type of photo you could get.

 Source: Preview photo from tes.com

 Task 2 - (4-5 minutes) Have a follow-up conversation with your teacher who will ask you open-ended questions about your presentation.Task 3 - (5-6 minutes) General discussion with more open-ended questions on a different course theme.

 At Higher level, instead of your presentation being based on a visual stimulus, you’ll be required to give a talk about an extract from a choice of two literary works studied during the course (max 300 words).
 You’ll be given 20 minutes to prepare and again just come up with approx 10 bullet points, not whole paragraphs, to help you.

 Task 1 - (3-4 minutes) Presentation to summarise the extract (not the whole book) and relate it to the rest of the work.
 Analyse the characters and themes.
 Express your views.

 Task 2 - (4-5 minutes) Conversation with your teacher.
 Follow up on ideas you talked about in your presentation.
 Make connections to previous cultural experiences and show your appreciation of the diversity of the target language.
 It needs to be an authentic conversation so ask questions and share your opinions.Task 3 - (5-6 minutes) General discussion not limited to the passage but one of the course themes.
 Make connections to your life and show off what you know about the Spanish language and culture.

 What you need to demonstrate

-The examiners will be looking to see if you’re using varied vocabulary.
+The examiners will be looking to see if you’re using varied vocabulary, including idioms and expressions.
 They’ll be checking you’re using the correct grammar correctly and if you do make any mistakes that they’re not getting in the way of the true meaning.